SPYBOT-SE/Spybot-Doc/UseCases/BuyPawns/Specification.md

 # 4 Preconditions

-## 4.1 Pawns in catalogue
+## 4.1 Pawns not in catalogue

-User has pawns in catalogue
+User has pawns not in catalogue

 # 5 Postconditions